 If you have a question about your son's/daughter's progress in a class, please contact that specific teacher through email (see Faculty & Staff page for a link to their email addresses and class websites).
-Your son's/daughter's school counselor can also be a great source for information if you have a more general concern about their progress over in multiple classes.
+Your son's/daughter's school counselor can also be a great source for information if you have a more general concern about their progress in multiple classes.
 Parent, Teacher and student conferences are reserved for issues that cannot be resolved by contacting your child's teacher and/or school counselor.
-If you feel that a conference is necessary, please contact Mrs. Bennett in the Counseling Office to schedule a conference.
+If you feel that a conference is necessary, please contact your student's teacher directly by either email or call (904) 630-6800 to schedule a conference.
 Please be aware that all of your child's teachers may not be available at the same time and meeting with multiple teachers may require you to come to multiple meetings.

-Requesting a copy of your son's/daughter's report cards, official transcripts and other school records must be done by contacting our school records clerk, Ms. Patricia Lane at (904) 630-6805.
-Requests for records (off all types) must be made in person by the student's legal parent/guardian or may be requested by faxing a signed request to (904) 630-6816.
-Faxed requests must include the requesting person (legal parent/guardian and or educational institution), their signature, the method of delivery (pick up, mail or fax) and the appropriate address or fax number.
+Requesting a copy of your son's/daughter's report cards, official transcripts and other school records must be done by contacting our school records clerk, Ms. Natalie Jackson at (904) 630-6800.
+Requests for records (of all types) must be made in person by the student's legal parent/guardian or may be requested by faxing a signed request to (904) 630-6816.
+Faxed requests must include the requesting person's name (legal parent/guardian and or educational institution), their signature, the method of delivery (pick up, mail or fax) and the appropriate address or fax number.
 Student information may NOT be released via phone call or email.
-Official transcipts cost $5.00 per transcript and payment must be made at the time of requesting a transcript.
+Official transcripts cost $5.00 per transcript and payment must be made at the time of requesting a transcript.
 Please allow 5 business days for transcript requests to be processed regardless of delivery method.
 Universities or institutions that request or accept electronic transcripts do not receive transcripts instantaneously.
-Electronic transcripts may take up to a week to be received by the institution even after being sent by Darnell-Cookman.
+Electronic transcripts may take up to a week to be received by the institution, even after being sent by Darnell-Cookman.

 Student ID Cards

-All students must wear a 2013-2014 Darnell-Cookman issued ID card and appropriate colored lanyard.
+All students must wear a Darnell-Cookman issued ID card and an appropriate colored lanyard.
 If a student forgets their ID card, they will be issued a new ID card set (card and appropriate lanyard) at a cost of $7.00 each time.
-No exceptions will be made, students must have on an official Darnell-Cookman ID card and lanyard at all times while on school property.
+No exceptions will be made, students must wear an official Darnell-Cookman ID card and lanyard at all times while on school property.

 Students are expected to be in class and ready to work when the tardy bell rings each period (including the morning bell at 8:10 am).
 Student tardies are tracked using the school attendance system.
 Parents can view their son's/daughter's attendance for each period by logging into the Parent GradePortal.
 The following consequences are in place for student tardies in each individual class:

-5th, and each subsequent tardy--referral to Dean Boysen
+5th, and each subsequent tardy--referral to Dean Jones or Dean Hart

-DCPS Code of Conduct- Please refer to the Code of Conduct for any questions related to disciplinary actions
+Please refer to the Code of Conduct for any questions related to disciplinary actions - DCPS Student Code of Conduct